 No doubting Richard Branson's empire is successful!
 Discover leadership advice he followed to create enduring success and how you can use it to improve your leadership career

 There's no doubting Richard Branson is successful!
-You'd listen to any leadership advice from him (or listen to advice from his mentors) to help you fast-track your leadership career, wouldn't you?
+So, getting leadership advice from him (or from his mentors) could help you fast-track your leadership career.

 ... my mother, Eve, always taught me never to look back in regret but to move on to the next thing.
 The amount of time people waste dwelling on failures rather than putting that energy into another project always amazes me.
 I have had fun running all of the Virgin businesses, so I never see a setback as a bad experience; it is just a learning curve.

 My mother also told me not to openly criticize other people.
 If she heard me speaking ill of someone, she would make me stand in front of the mirror for five minutes and stare at myself.
 Her reasoning?
 All my critical talk was a poor reflection on my own character.

 Richard's Mum's second piece of leadership advice "to not openly criticize" is an absolute gem.

 People who do a lot of criticizing, often have low self-esteem.
 So, check out the series of articles listed at the bottom of this page, to make sure that your self-esteem isn't getting in the way of great leadership.

 But for the moment, let's focus on the impact of criticism on individual performance.